Special Needs.

 Visit Julia’s professional site, The Other Julia Roberts for information about her speaking and writing.

 Julia is a mom, wife, marketing account executive, advocate and volunteer raising two kids – Gage and Quinn – who’ve needed (and still do) a lot of services from the medical and public school communities.
 Their histories include a vision disorder, developmental delays, kidney failure, dialysis, kidney transplants, each at the age of 8, and therapy for the side effects of medical trauma.
 She’s a volunteer with the non-profit group, The PKD Foundation and fields calls from parents with children diagnosed with PKD.
 Never wanting another parent to feel alone in what can be the isolating world of special needs parenting and knowing there’s a bigger world out there than failing kidneys from which she can support and be supported, she co-founded SupportforSpecialNeeds.com.
-She blogs her family’s story at Kidneys and Eyes and has a social media portal to all of her sites and businesses, including a store at Slice of Crazy Pie.
+She blogged her family’s story at Kidneys and Eyes for over nine years and has a store for items in support of special needs at Slice of Crazy Pie.

 Dawn Friedman, Co-Founder and Editor-At-Large